geekyabhi6387/odin-rps/README.md

-# odin-rps
+# Rock-Paper-Scissors
-Simple played in the console Rock-paper-scissors with 5 rounds!
+Simple 5 round game of RPS with the computer